Robinlovelace/Creating-maps-in-R/intro-spatial.md

 data preparation but additional effort in colour selection/adding the map key etc.
-`qplot()` and `ggplot()` (from the ggplot2 package) require some additional steps to format the spatial data but select colours and add keys etc automatically.
+`qplot()` and `ggplot()` (from the ggplot2 package) require some additional steps to format the spatial data but select colours and add keys etc. automatically.
 More on this later.

-As a first attempt with ggplot2 we can create a scatter plot with the attribute data in the sport object created above.
+As a first attempt with ggplot2 we can create a scatter plot with the attribute data in the 'sport' object created above.
 Type:

 ```r